TheDWu/NoodlMe/README.md

 The laser cut carboard and overall build came out looking much nicer than anticipated, provided hot water the NoodlMe mostly works as an automated cup noodle dispenser.

 ## What we learned
-David: I had my first experience programming an Arduino Uno.
+David: I had my first experience programming an Arduino Uno and creating a website with HTML

 Bernard: 3D printing and laser cutting experience!